 c) Participating documentary films need to be at least 30 minutes-long.

 d) Documentary films made for TV are eligible as long as they have not been aired or available online previously.

 e) Productions intended for commercial or touristic promotion are not considered as documentary films.

-f) Films available on DVD or VOD or streaming services in Turkey are not eligible for inclusion in the programme.
+f) Films available on DVD or streaming or VOD services are not eligible for inclusion in the programme.

 a) Online screener link (valid for at least 3 months)